-Recommended for the Stryker’s customers: The customer is not allowed to access SmartMedic Device and Tablet component.
-All network connections are considered in determining appropriate security controls.
-The HDO will provide the secure encrypted channel such as wireless connection like Wi-Fi (consider authentication protocols supported, such as WPA2 EAP-TLS) for the communication between the SmartMedic solution’s components i.e. the ablet and Stryker cloud
+Recommended for the Stryker’s customers:

+All HDO network connections should be considered in determining appropriate security controls.
+The HDO has to provide the secure encrypted channel such as wireless connection like Wi-Fi (consider authentication protocols supported, such as WPA2 EAP-TLS) for the communication between the SmartMedic solution’s components i.e., the tablet and Stryker cloud.